jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_3_Alignment.md

 ### HISAT2 alignment strategy

-- Figure: From Kim et al., 2015.
+- Figure from Kim et al., 2015.
 HISAT: a fast spliced aligner with low memory requirements.
 Nature Methods.
 12, p357–360.
-- First - M reads are mapped first.
+- First: M reads are mapped first.
 Completely aligned to a given exon.
 All unmapped reads are reserved.
-- Second - using the previously unmapped reads, all 2M_gt_15 reads are mapped.
+- Second: Using the previously unmapped reads, all 2M_gt_15 reads are mapped.
 These have more than 15 bp of homology within each exon.
 The unmapped reads are reserved.
-- Third - using the previously unmapped reads, all the remaining small-anchor and “other” models are tried.
+- Third: Using the previously unmapped reads, all the remaining small-anchor and “other” models are tried.
 These contain 1 - 15 bp of homology to each exon, or they span more than two exons.

 ## How do we use HISAT2?

 1. Install software (done)
 2. Prepare the genome
     - Download genome information (.fasta)
     - Build indexes – this is like writing the index to a book
 3. Run HISAT2
     - Input: FASTQ files (two for each read if you’re doing paired-end)
     - Input: Genome indexes (created above)
 4. Get HISAT2 output
     - Output: .bam files – alignment files
     - Output: Log files

 Other genome files that are useful to download when you download the .fasta files:
 - Chromosome length files (.txt)